 - Click on Delivery > Line items.

-- Click the Line items you want to Preview.
-Then Google Ad Manager will display the creative in the Preview tab.
+- Select the Line items you wish to preview.
+Google Ad Manager will display the creative in the ‘Preview’ tab.

-You can check the preview of a line item in a new window, on your site, or on your device (mobile app or device).
+- You can scrutinize the preview of a line item in a new window, on your site, or on your device (mobile app or device).